-Plat Activity in Maricopa County
+Plat Decisions in Maricopa County

 Plat is one of the most actively tracked zoning topics in Maricopa County, AZ.
 ZoneWire has analyzed 3 council meetings and detected 6 instances of plat activity.
 Below are the most recent discussions.